The Hamilton County Superior Court 4 Race: A Critical Look at Aaron Johnson

 General election: November 3, 2026

-As the filing deadline approaches, additional candidates and HE endorsements may emerge, further shaping the discussion around the Superior Court 4 race and the other candidates --so far, Attorneys Trampas Whalin and Angela Swenson, both of whom are smarter and better educated than Johnson, more independent, far more honest and ethic, and whom are also running for Superior Court #4 in Hamilton County on May 6, 2026.
-One of them should easily defeat Johnson if the election isn't rigged for him, again.
+As the filing deadline approaches, additional candidates and endorsements may emerge, further shaping the discussion around the Superior Court 4 race.
+So far, Attorneys Trampas Whalin and Angela Swenson are also running for Superior Court #4 in Hamilton County on May 6, 2026.
+Both are smarter, better educated, more independent, and far more honest than Johnson.
+One of them should easily defeat Johnson if the election isn't rigged for him again.

 .png)